nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `view INDEX {FILE INDEX}`

 * View the medical report or relevant file of a patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1,2,3 …
+The index **must be a positive whole number** 1,2,3 …
-* If index provided is number lesser or equal to 0.
-MediMate will displays **invalid command format!**
-* If index provided is more than the number of patients in MediMate.
-MediMate will displays **The File index provided is invalid**
-* Once selected, the chosen medical report will pop up in another window allowing user to view.
+* Once selected, the chosen medical report will pop up in another window allowing you to view.
-* `FILE INDEX` refers to the index number shown in the patient's panel, containing a list of relevant patient's file.
+* `FILE INDEX` refers to the index number shown in your patient's panel, containing a list of relevant patient's file.
-  The file index **must be a positive integer** 1,2,3 …
+  The file index **must be a positive whole number** 1,2,3 …
-* If the specified **INDEX** patient does not have a medical report, the report cannot be view as it does not existed.
+* If the specified **INDEX** patient does not have a medical report, you will not be able to view the report as it does not exists.

 Examples: